OTF — Family Innovations Test Grant

 grant_eligibility_criteria|who_cannot_apply

-- Groups/projects based at an existing organization (not-for-profit or for-profit)
+- Groups or projects based at existing organizations (not-for-profit or for-profit).

-- Groups specifically designed to serve through committees or clubs of institutions, such as universities or schools
+- Groups specifically designed to serve through committees or clubs of institutions, such as municipalities, universities, schools, and hospitals.

 grant_eligibility_criteria|eligible_expenses